heroines.ca

 • painting Calling all artists: why not draw inspiration from the feats of some amazing women and use your creativity to tell a story through your sculptures, paintings, etc.

-• Write an article on an amazing woman for a magazine, your school newspaper, your company newsletter, etc.
+• Write an article on an amazing woman for a magazine, a blog, your school newspaper, your company newsletter, etc.

 • If you're a joiner who likes clubs and organizations, join a group that investigates or celebrates some aspect of the history of Canadian women.
 Or create the group yourself.